A handshake can legally seal a deal

 The verbal agreement doesn’t apply to certain legal matters, such as a mortgage, buying real estate or taking out insurance.
 A signed contract is required for those big ticket matters.

 But generally speaking a verbal agreement can be just as enforceable as a written one so long as there is an offer and acceptance of an offer for which money will be exchanged.

 When you think about it, we do such verbal agreements all the time.
 Order food at a restaurant and we are making an offer – the waiter will bring us our order in return for us paying the amount specified on the menu.
 Not paying would be a breach of that verbal contract, and the law is on the waiter’s side.

 But what if the stakes are a little larger?
 Let’s say a customer orders $1000 worth of cakes for a party.
 The baker makes the cakes, but the party is cancelled and the customer refuses to pay, saying there’s no evidence they ordered the cakes.
-It is the customer’s word against that of the baker’s.
+It is the customer’s word against the baker’s.

 The baker can go to the NSW Civil and Administrative Tribunal, which hears consumer disputes up to $30,000, or the Small Claims Division of the Local Court for matters under $10,000.
 The case will be adjudicated, but it will come down to proof.
 That can be tricky.
 Does the baker have records of a phone conversation, a witness to the customer making the order, an email or an invoice?
 Even an email from the customer discussing cakes should be enough to establish there was a commercial agreement.